Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * one that new customers need more than existing
 * chosen but worked on the wrong way

-Advances on goal one requires deeper thought.
-Customers can't be relied on for that deeper thought and product management is already 100% occupied with it.
+Customers can't be relied on for deeper thought and product management is already fully occupied with it.
 If you change the product management to developer ratio that will only result in violating goal two and most product managers will have a difficult time representing technical projects.

-There are any number of agile software methodologies promising to help, but they are based on already common techniques or squeezing more feedback out of customers.
-For new progress we need to change to the way developers operate without assuming instantaneous usage statistics (for many types of code like security or new B2B features the lag on uptake can routinely be years ).
+There are any number of agile software methodologies promising to help, but they are based on already common techniques or squeezing more advice from customers.
+For new progress insuring our code produces value, we need to change to the way developers operate without assuming instantaneous usage statistics (for many types of code like security or new B2B features the lag on uptake can routinely be years ).

 But to change the way developers operate we need a lot more choices and a willingness to try them.